andrewchungxam/2019BotAIHack/README.md

 At a high-level, we'll need to create/configure a QnA Bot.
 Then, we need to add the settings of the QnA bot into our bot in the appsettings.json file.
 Then, we'll need code to call the QnA service and appropriately retrieve the results.
-Then, we'll need to configure the bot to handle the Luis intents (already done) but also to call the QnA service if the intents are not called.
+Then, we'll need to configure the bot to handle the Luis intents (already done) but also to call the QnA service if the Luis intents are not called.

-So, let's do the above steps.
+So, let's implement the above steps.
 To create/configure a QnA knowledge base, follow these two tutorials: https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/tutorials/create-publish-query-in-portal https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/tutorials/create-qna-bot